Kolašin

 Kolašin (Cyrillic: Колашин, /sh/) is a town in northern Montenegro.
-It has a population of 2,989 (2003 census).
+It has a population of 2,418 (2023 census).
 Kolašin is the centre of Kolašin Municipality (population 9,949) and an unofficial centre of Morača region, named after Morača River.
+Kolašin is also a centre of winter tourism and pearl of Northern Montenegro.
+Kolašin is full of hotels and apartments for rent during the skiing season, but last years town is also very crowded during summer because of famous mountains around Bjelasica, Sinjajevina and Komovi, hiking destinations, relaxing ambience, pleasant summer temperatures during the hottest days of the summer and numerous sports events.
+In 2023, Kolasin hosted the MOSI Games and gathered around 2,000 athletes in the city.
+Lisnati sir and smočani kačamak is originally from Kolašin.
+The largest number of tourists come from Israel, France, Italy, Spain, Poland, Germany, Slovakia, UK, USA and the Balkan countries.

 Etymology

 Rebecca West wrote that the district was originally named Kol I Shen, which is Albanian for 'St. Nicholas', which was inhabited by Catholic Albanians who converted to Islam and who were expelled in 1858 by local tribes.

 History

 Late modern

 Rebecca Wests visited the town of Kolasin in the 1930s where she learned that in the 18th century, Catholic Albanians and Orthodox Montenegrins lived in peace.
 In 1858, however, several Montenegrin tribes attacked the town and destroyed all the inhabitants who had kept their Albanian identity or who were Muslim.

 During this period, Kolašin was home to a significant Albanian community.
 They were largely expelled in different waves during the late 19th century expulsion of the Albanians fleeing to Turkey, Kosovo (Pristina) and Macedonia.
 The Montenegrin forces also robbed the Albanians before the expulsion.